-These neighbourhood areas are largely residential neighbourhoods comprised mainly of groundoriented single-detached residential buildings.
+These neighbourhood areas are largely residential neighbourhoods comprised mainly of ground-oriented single detached residential buildings.
 "Gentle infill" will be permitted in such areas in the form of an additional secondary residence.
 This may take the form of a secondary suite, or duplex, or carriage home or garden suite on lots with suitable access characteristics.
-Triplexes, townhomes, and small apartments will also be supported within these areas, particularly along the Frequent Transit Network, on a case-by-case basis and subject to rezoning applications.
+Triplexes, townhomes, and small apartments will also be supported within these areas, particularly along the frequent transit network, on a case-by-case basis and subject to rezoning applications.
 Limited small-scale commercial services will also be supported on a case-by-case basis and subject to rezoning applications.

 - 1. Support gentle infill that encourages greater housing choices and tenure types. - 2.
-Support multi-residential buildings within the vicinity of the Frequent Transit Network, subject to rezoning.
+Support multi-residential buildings along the Frequent Transit Network, subject to rezoning.

 - 3. Support limited small-scale, pedestrian-oriented, neighbourhood-serving commercial uses such as coffee shops and grocers, subject to rezoning. - 4.
 Low- and mid-rise buildings are subject to rezoning and neighbourhood form and character integration considerations. - 5.
 Support neighbourhood destinations and gathering spaces such as schools and community facilities. - 6.
-Amend the Zoning Bylaw to permit secondary residences on all lots within traditionally single-residential dwelling neighbourhoods.
-For certainty, secondary residences are not permitted in Environmentally Sensitive Areas or floodplains. - 7.
-Ensure new development reflects existing form and character of the established heritage neighbourhoods (Old Orchard, Terminal Addition, 40 Houses) through the use of intensive residential Development Permit Area guidelines. -71-
+Amend the Zoning Bylaw to facilitate development of secondary residences on smaller lots, without having to obtain a Development Variance Permit. - 7.
+Ensure new development reflects existing form and character of the established heritage neighbourhoods (Old Orchard, Terminal Addition, 40 Houses) through the use of intensive residential Development Permit Area guidelines.